forcepushdev/Preflight/README.md

 Your codebase stays clean.
 Your reviews stay yours.

+### !!
+You currently have to commit to be able to see the changes in Preflight !!

 ---

-## Why Local JSON?
+## Why local JSON?

-Because I don't want to push to some server, I don't wanted to push to origin to make a PR in github or azure, I just want this to be between me and the agent.
+Because I don't want to push to some server, I don't wanted to push to origin to make a PR in github or azure.

+I just want this to be between me and the agent.

 The JSON format is designed to be readable by AI agents.
 Hook it up to your agent, just explain the format and handover the json.
-(Claude code PLUGIN in planning)
+(Claude code PLUGIN planned)
 ---

 ## Installation

-Plugin Marketplace in planning.
+Plugin Marketplace release planned.
 For now, build from source:

 ```bash